Julian22222/PRACTICE/Docker/README_Docker.md

 //second PORT=3000, Docker container PORT, This PORT must be the same as --> EXPOSE 3000, in Dockerfile !!!

+docker run -p 50:3000 -d --name any_container_name ImageId   //<-- we can pass extra parametrs when we start certain container, we can set a name for new container

+docker logs containerID_or_containerName //<-- will show all activity in current container

 docker ps --help //<-- will show what this command does, and show description. use --> --help for any of the commands, don't need to memorise all the Docker commands docker ps //<-- show the list of all running/active containers docker ps -a //<-- will show all containers on our local machine (will show running and inactive containers)

+docker attach containerID or container Name //<--if we need to connect to certain container, after using detached parametr.
+As example-> (docker run -d -p 80:3000 ImageId )

 //You need to delete all inactive/unused containers, because they will build up and take more and more space and resources on your local machine docker rm ContainerID  //<-- delete inactive containers from local machine, to don't waste memory and resources